ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 `next` lets us skip to the next iteration of a loop.

-**Q**: What numbers do you expect to see to see printed to the console when we run this loop?
+**Q**: What numbers do you expect to see printed to the console when we run this loop?
 ---

 ```ruby